Awards FAQ

 Most AIA award programs require that the applicant and/or lead project designer must be a U.S.-licensed architect.
 Please refer to the criteria of the specific award program you are interested in for information on licensure requirement(s) to apply.

-Anyone meeting the program-specific eligibility criteria can apply to AIA awards.
-People-based AIA award programs (e.g., Fellowship, Young Architects, etc.), can require that applicants identify a nominator who acts in a sponsor role.
+People-based AIA award programs (e.g., Fellowship, Young Architects, etc.), can require applicants to identify a nominator who acts in a sponsor role, provides materials toward the candidate's application, etc..
 Please refer to the specific program criteria for more information.

 The AIA national awards portfolio uses the online software program Open Water to receive all award application materials (including fee payment) and application reviews.
-All information must be submitted through the online software: sending materials via email, fax, phone, or mail is not permitted.

 All AIA project-based awards require completion of the AIA Framework for Design Excellence Metrics Scorecard.
 Detailed instructions and fields to complete are included in the online application form.
 Please read them carefully, complete the associated file, and upload the results to your application.
 Note that you will not find the instructions on the last section of the application form or on the reference pdf.